Saquon Barkley Player Prop Bets for NFL Week 13 | New York vs. Miami 12/5/2021

 Matchup vs. Miami

-- In his lone career matchup against the Dolphins, Barkley had 112 rushing yards, 58.5 more yards than his over/under in Sunday's game.
+- Barkley had 112 rushing yards in his single career matchup against the Dolphins, 58.5 more yards than his over/under in Sunday's game.

 - Barkley rushed for multiple touchdowns in that game against the Dolphins.

-- The Dolphins have the NFL's 10th-ranked defense against the run, giving up 104.9 yards per game.
+- The Dolphins allow 104.9 yards per game on the ground, the NFL's 10th-ranked rush defense.

-- This season the Dolphins have given up 10 rushing TDs.
+- This year the Dolphins have given up 10 rushing TDs.
 They are ranked 10th in the NFL in that category.

 Recent Performances